sgothel/direct_bt/README.md

 systemctl mask bluetooth
 ```

-**Direct-BT Non-Root Usage**
+### Required Permissions for Direct-BT Applications

 Since *Direct-BT* requires root permissions to certain Bluetooth network device facilities,
-non-root users requires to be granted such permissions.
+non-root user require to be granted such permissions.

 For GNU/Linux, there permissions are called [capabilities](https://linux.die.net/man/7/capabilities).
 The following capabilites are required